2623 Camino Ramon

 Social Search and Social Q&A

 With the popularity of social networking sites like Facebook and Twitter, people are increasingly turning to their online social networks to fulfill their information needs.
 I am interested in the broad area of social search, which is the augmentation of Web search activities through social interactions and feedback from social networks.
-The research question I'm exploring is "How are people using their online social networks to fulfill their information needs?"
+Two studies I conducted in this area include analyzing Q&A behavior on Twitter and examining reputation-building and authority on Quora.

 Paul, S.A., Hong, L., and Chi, E.H.
 (2012).
 Who is Authoritative?
 Understanding Reputation Mechanisms in Quora.
 Collective Intelligence 2012.
 Cambridge, MA.